MrAmbiG/shorty/README.md

 # shorty

-A url shortener for and on kubernetes
+A url shortener for and on kubernetes.
+Please use a nginx for https/tls for the same.
 ## Pre requisites
 - Following environment variables should be set before you start the app/server.
     - SHORTY_PG_HOST